solidjs/solid/documentation/api.md

 });
 ```

-You can also not run the compoutation immediately and instead opt in for it to only run on change by setting the defer option to true.
+You can also not run the computation immediately and instead opt in for it to only run on change by setting the defer option to true.

 ```js
 // doesn't run immediately